Face Down (band)

-Face Down (formerly known as Machine God) was a Swedish heavy metal band from Stockholm, originally founded in 1993.
+Face Down (formerly known as Machine God) was a Swedish heavy metal band from Stockholm, founded in 1993.
 They disbanded in 1999 and reformed in 2004.
 The latest formation consisted of singer Marco Aro (currently of The Resistance and The Haunted), drummer Christofer Barkensjö (formerly of Kaamos and Blackshine), guitarist Rickard Dahlberg (Construcdead), and bassist Joakim Hedestedt.
-Their final album, The Will to Power, was produced by Jocke Skog and was released in November 2005, entering the Swedish hard rock chart at number 19.
+Their final album, The Will to Power, was produced by Jocke Skog and released in November 2005, entering the Swedish hard rock chart at number 19.
 The band is currently on an indefinite hiatus.